Starting as an engineering manager

 • Performance management - performance improvement programs

-• Recruiting the right engineers for your team, squad and organisation
+• Recruiting the right engineers for your team, squad, and organization

 • Preparing promotion packs for your engineers